 Be sure to communicate any time constraints you have with the voice actor so that you can agree on a time table that works for both of you.

-If you are working with a voice actor on a project that you have already funded, and wish to add additional tasks, be it more post-production work or additional recording, you can easily add funds to the project.
+Working with a voice actor on a project that you have already funded and need to add more funds because the project scope has changed?